E-A-N/mobileJS/README.md

 # mobileJS
-A static webpage that provides access to the commandline via mobile devices
+A static webpage that provides access to the javascript commandline via mobile devices

+Access the website here: https://e-a-n.github.io/mobileJS/